This week, I'm answering another popular question when it comes to creating and selling ebooks that sell like crazy.

 Chantal: if you’re in the process of writing, kudos to you because the hardest thing is starting.
 In your question, it sounds like you are having a hard time shelling out any extra cash.
 But you also said that you aren’t good at design.
 So, I’d really encourage you to hire a pro designer if you can afford it.
 You have to believe in your ebook and tell yourself that it will make back the few 100 dollars that you will invest in design.

 That is why all 3 of my ebooks have been professionally designed.
 I paid anywhere from $600 all the way to a little over a thousand for each one of those depending on length and complexity and that kind of thing.
 And I’m very, very happy that I did that.

 But again, start with what you have to work with now and upgrade when you can.

 So I hope that was helpful!
-If you have any questions, I would love to answer them in a future video.
+If you have any questions, comment below, and I would love to answer them in a future video.
 Thanks!